DoxrGitHub/doxrblogs/content/posts/googleage.md

 Doxr's Rating: 6/10

-Why: It's cool (and pretty useful for those who don't want to expose their biometrics online), but doesn't effect anyone.
+Why: It's cool (and pretty useful for those who don't want to expose their biometrics online), but doesn't harm anyone.

 ## TL;DR: